dnsimple/dnsimple-elixir/README.md

 ```

 ### Configuration
-You can configure Dnsimple inside your app's `config.exs`.
-For example if I have a development config, inside `dev.exs`:
+You can configure DNSimple inside of your app's `config.exs`.
+For example, if you have a development config, inside `dev.exs`:

 ```elixir
 config :dnsimple, base_url: "https://api.sandbox.dnsimple.com"
 ```

-Now we can simply call `client = %Dnsimple.Client{access_token: "TOKEN"`.
+Now you can simply call `client = %Dnsimple.Client{access_token: "TOKEN"}`.

 ## Logging